SAS-Systems/Unveiled-Documentation/SRS/SRS.md

 #### 3.1.2 Switch user
 On this page the user is able to type in his/her login information.
 If somebody has multiple users and log in information, the application allows him to switch between them as well.
+To see the use case diagram of this use case got to this [document][uc switch user].

 #### 3.1.3 Take Picture
 The user is able to take pictures with the smartphone camera.
 The picture will be instantly uploaded to a server.